moneybutton/docs/docs/bsv-hd-private-key.md

-Now the only problem with this approach is that we may wish to share a key with someone in such a way that they have no ability to derive a particular subset of the other keys (the hardened ones - they can always derive the non-hardned ones).
+Now the only problem with this approach is that we may wish to share a key with someone in such a way that they have no ability to derive a particular subset of the other keys (the hardened ones - they can always derive the non-hardened ones).
 So in that case we simply share the public chain code C with them but generate the private chain code c in such a way that it requires the private key that is not shared, like c = hash(p).